-Using Wordpress as a CMS
+Using Wordpress as a portal CMS

 What CMS to use for my website?
 The answer is unexpected but it is a fact that the easiest way is in Wordpress.
 This software designed for creating blogs has grown especially with static pages and has enough power to design most sites, from e-commerce sites to online encyclopedia.

 Wordpress can be used as a CMS for a portal site or a specialized magazine,

 thanks to the choice of options and extending the code with plug-ins, or globally